oneping-1/at_bat/readme.md

 ## To-Do

 Incomplete:
-- [ ] Figure out how to match Ump Scorecards
-- [ ] Implement Margin of Error method to calculate if pitch was in the zone
 - [ ] Add restructured text doc strings for functions, classes (In Progress)
 - [ ] Pylint code (In Progress)
 - [ ] Make scoreboard.py use curses library